 - Check how long people visited the site

 - Check bounce rate

-Tactics: What you will do to sell tickets
+Tactics: Several actions that you and your team will do to sell tickets

 - Email blasts (how many)